pypa/pip/AI_POLICY.md

 Worse, you're [poisoning the open source ecosystem](https://lwn.net/Articles/1058266/) that was precarious even before the arrival of LLM tools.
 Having to wade through plausible-looking-but-low-quality pull requests and trying to determine which ones are legit is extremely demoralizing and has already burned out many good maintainers.

-In partcular, note that [code reviews are a social process](https://blog.glyph.im/2026/03/what-is-code-review-for.html) and are *not* intended to catch bugs in PRs created by an LLM.
+In particular, note that [code reviews are a social process](https://blog.glyph.im/2026/03/what-is-code-review-for.html) and are *not* intended to catch bugs in PRs created by an LLM.
 If you submit a pull request, we expect you to engage with reviewers and learn from the review, not simply update the prompt that generated the PR and regenerate the code.